|

 Photograph Collection, undated

-1 b & w copy print, 5 b & w negatives
+1 B/W copy print, 5 B/W negatives

 SWCPC 536 E1

-ventured into other areas of business.
-He was one of the first automobile dealers and he
+but often ventured into other areas of business.
+He was one of the first

-also purchased, with a partner, a large section of real estate today known as the
+automobile dealers and he also purchased, with a partner, a large section of

-McWhorter-Roberts Addition to the City of Lubbock.
-He was born in Denton County in 1867
+Lubbock.
+He was born in Denton County in 1867 and died in Lubbock in 1940.

 Meador, Douglas